 - National Register of Historic Places reports for Fairview, Westlawn, Hillside, Wright, and the Russian Orthodox National cemeteries (all were granted this prestigious honor).

-We also welcome you to contact the Westford Cemetery Department with your genealogical questions, and we will do our best to help you as time permits.
+Please contact the Westford Cemetery Department with your genealogical questions; we welcome your inquiries and will do our best to help you as time permits.

 Finally, we invite you to visit Westford’s cemeteries to pay your respects and to conduct your genealogical research.
 Please read and observe the rules and regulations of our cemeteries and be mindful of treating these peaceful places and those resting within them with dignity and respect.